 - You may have to add water to the batter depending on what fruits or vegetables you add.
 I folded in chopped apple without the need of added liquid, but using pureed pumpkin would surely require a few tablespoons of water.

-I mentioned this when sharing the breakfast porridge recipe, but using fresh or vegetables will naturally sweeten the pancake instead of using costly honey or maple syrup.
-In fact, it wasn’t until this past year that I even offered syrup to the kids!
-They grew to love the flavor of the pancake itself, without any outside help.
+I mentioned this when sharing the breakfast porridge recipe, but using fresh fruit or vegetables will naturally sweeten the pancake instead of using costly honey or maple syrup.
 A mashed banana, diced strawberries and melted butter would be delicious all on their own.
+This is a great way to stretch the budget and like you’ll find in Grocery Budget Bootcamp.